 The first thing you should do is to make sure that the worker servers have unqiue QMIds.

-Set up your worker processes on both worker servers (not the cluster nodes!) as services, as you did for the distributors.
+Set up your worker processes on all worker servers (not the cluster nodes!) as services, as you did for the distributors.
 But instead of using NServiceBus.Distributor, use NServiceBus.Worker profile instead.

 Configure the workers'